 Study characteristics: the reviewers searched four digital databases to find all relevant studies on this topic.
 The evidence is current to 29 January 2018.
-In total, they retrieved 38 relevant studies.
+In total, they retrieved 37 relevant studies.
+One previously included study was recently retracted and subsequently excluded from this review.
 All studies included adults undergoing surgery.
-A total of 27 studies (4931 participants) had assessed the occurrence of infection after surgery, nine studies (1072 participants) had investigated delayed wound healing, and 10 studies (595 participants) had looked at the effect of dexamethasone on blood sugar.
+A total of 26 studies (4603 participants) had assessed the occurrence of infection after surgery, nine studies (1072 participants) had investigated delayed wound healing, and 10 studies (595 participants) had looked at the effect of dexamethasone on blood sugar.

 Key results: after pooling results, reviewers found that dexamethasone had no effect on the development of an infection after surgery, and that wounds healed equally well in both groups.
 However, the quality of the studies was moderate to low, which means that more studies are needed to support a definitive conclusion.
 Finally, the mean blood sugar of patients without diabetes receiving dexamethasone was slightly higher than that of patients not receiving dexamethasone (low-quality evidence).
 In patients with diabetes, this effect seemed to be larger.
 However, blood sugar was measured in only 74 patients with diabetes, which means that reviewers did not obtain a very accurate estimate.
 They qualified this as very low-quality evidence.